The Aventon Level is a zippy 28mph eCommuter for getting to work and running errands all while having a lot of fun!

 A big highlight of the Level is the sophisticated hydroformed aluminum frame that has been sculpted to provide a good rider fit, integrate the battery into the downtube, and to create a stylish look that stands out from the crowd.

-The tubing varies in size and shape considerably to build in all of those features and it is impressive what can be done with aluminum tubing, especially at the $1,599 price point.
+The tubing varies in size and shape considerably to build in all of those features and it is impressive what can be done with aluminum tubing, especially at its competitive price point.

 Integrating the battery into the downtube of the frame is a feature generally found on more expensive eBikes.